AustinVkemp/343-language-creation-flex-and-bison/README.md

 Additionally, I have created a sample program for you.
 If you run the command ```zjs < sample_program.zjs``` you should see output like the following:

 ![Output from zjs on sample.zjs](./sample_drawing.zjs.png)

+## Submission

+Submit either a github link (preferred), or a zipped project directory to Blackboard.
+Due date 10/30.